 The pink column represents your Customer Success Working level, this is where your CSMs are assigned to manage the account and where they will log their engagements.

-Step 3: Setting up your Customer Success Working level
+Step 3: Adjust your Customer Success Working level (if you have multiple levels)

 - By default, the workbook has the 'Customer' record as your CSMs working level.
 If your CSMs are assigned at a different level, for example, they are assigned at the product because they have product specialty, then move the working level.